joelouthan/Theologicus/src/matthew/matthew06-05-15-the-lords-prayer.md

 In complete contrast to the empty prayers of the unrighteous, what we are going to read later on in the series, is that both Jesus Christ and the Holy Spirit intercede with our prayers and intercede for us, according to the will of the Father.

->Romans 8:26-27 (CSB) In the same way the Spirit also helps us in our weakness, because we do not know what to pray for as we should, but the Spirit himself intercedes for us with inexpressible groanings.
+>Romans 8:26-27 In the same way the Spirit also helps us in our weakness, because we do not know what to pray for as we should, but the Spirit himself intercedes for us with inexpressible groanings.
 And he who searches our hearts knows the mind of the Spirit, because he intercedes for the saints according to the will of God.

->Romans 8:34 (CSB) Who is the one who condemns?
+>Romans 8:34 Who is the one who condemns?
 Christ Jesus is the one who died, but even more, has been raised; he also is at the right hand of God and intercedes for us.

 ### Do not be like them, for your Father knows what you need before you ask him